Design comparison

 div to main as :<main class="container">...</main>

 for semantic markup.
 Wrapping content with landmark elements will result in better SEO as it makes the page more accessible for visually impaired users.
-Happy coding :)Marked as helpful1@akyanuPosted about 2 years ago@ErayBarslan Thank you, very helpful info.
+Happy coding :)Marked as helpful1@akyanuPosted over 2 years ago@ErayBarslan Thank you, very helpful info.
 On the topic of semantics, is there a common screen size people will use for min-width/max-width?
 Or is it dependent on the design you’re going for?

-0@ErayBarslanPosted about 2 years ago@akyanu You're welcome!
+0@ErayBarslanPosted over 2 years ago@akyanu You're welcome!
 That's totally up to the design and content.
 For example video/movie hosting sites may not even need max-width if there is enough content to cover the page.
 But if the site has texts/articles like a blog or forum, it's convenient to use max-width as huge widths stretches out the content and makes it harder to read.
 I've noticed it usually varies between 1200-1500px for such sites.
 I view some sites I use in responsive design mode to see how they deal with it.
 I can suggest the same for you.
 Would help improving your responsive design skills big time :)

 Marked as helpful1